+What happens at a cremation?
 The cremation process explained

 In the UK, around 74% of funerals are cremation.
 Until you attend a cremation, the cremation process may seem a little daunting.
-Here we explain what happens at a cremation, how you can arrange a cremation and how much a cremation costs.

 Cremation is the process that transforms the body of someone who has passed away into ‘ashes’ using intense heat.
 The machine used to cremate bodies is called a ‘cremator’.
+Following the cremation, the ashes are often scattered in the crematorium’s garden of remembrance or returned to the family of the person who died.

 During the cremation process, the coffin will be placed into the cremator, with the deceased inside.
 A cremator only has the capacity for one coffin at a time, so all cremations are performed separately.